CorySpitzer/find_and_replace/README.md

   Your code will be reviewed for the following objectives:

   Complete spec coverage
-  *All specs are passing (indicating that your Javascript function(s) are working as designed if you have thorough specs in place) *Logic is easy to understand
+  * All specs are passing (indicating that your Javascript function(s) are working as designed if you have thorough specs in place):
+  ** Specs are reasonably thorough and all pass
+  * Logic is easy to understand:
+  ** Everything in the code is straight forward
-  *Variable names are descriptive and use lower camel case (likeThis) *Code has proper indentation and spacing
+  * Variable names are descriptive and use lower camel case (likeThis):
+  ** I believe so
+  * Code has proper indentation and spacing
+  ** I believe so

-  Grade yourself before you submit!
+  * Grade yourself before you submit!
+  ** It looks like I passed all the objectives stated